sam9525/RMI-Calculator/README.md

 This calculator allows clients to enter multiple numbers and choose the method including min, max, lcm (Least Common Multiple) and gcd (Greatest Common Divisor).

+Every client has their own stack and the operations are performed on their own stack.

 ## Compiling

 Open a terminal at the (calculator) folder,